OriGen:Enhancing RTL Code Generation with Code-to-Code Augmentation and Self-Reflection: Introduction

-\item We introduce \origen, which significantly outperforms other alternatives designed for RTL code generation and achieves performance comparable to the latest version of GPT-4 Turbo. \item We propose a novel code-to-code augmentation methodology for generating high-quality, large-scale RTL code datasets, enhancing the model's training data. \item we introduce a self-reflection mechanism that enables \origen to autonomously fix syntactic errors by leveraging feedback from the compiler, improving its code generation accuracy.
-Furthermore, we construct a dataset to improve the model's capability of self-reflection based on compiler error messages and develop a benchmark to evaluate this capability. \end{itemize} Experimental results demonstrate that \origen significantly outperforms other alternatives designed for RTL code generation ~\cite{betterv, rtlcoder, multi, verilogeval, chipnemo} surpassing the previous best-performing LLM by 9.8\% on the VerilogEval-Human ~\cite{verilogeval} benchmark.
-Furthermore, experimental results on VerilogFixEval illustrate that \origen's self-reflection capability in RTL code generation not only surpasses other alternatives but also outperforms GPT-4 Turbo by 18.1\%.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce \origen, which significantly outperforms other alternatives designed for RTL code generation and achieves performance comparable to the latest version of GPT-4 Turbo. \textit{\origen is open source at \href{https://github.com/pku-liang/OriGen}{https://github.com/pku-liang/OriGen}}. \item We propose a novel code-to-code augmentation methodology for generating high-quality, large-scale RTL code datasets, enhancing the model's training data. \item We introduce a self-reflection mechanism that enables \origen to autonomously fix syntactic errors by leveraging compiler feedback, improving its code generation accuracy.
+Furthermore, we construct a dataset to improve the model's self-reflection capability based on compiler error messages and develop a benchmark to evaluate this capability. \end{itemize}

+Experimental results demonstrate that \origen significantly outperforms other open-source alternatives in RTL code generation~\cite{betterv, rtlcoder, multi, verilogeval, chipnemo}.
+It surpasses the previous best-performing open-source LLM by 12.8\% and even exceeds GPT-4 Turbo in the pass@1 metric on the VerilogEval-Human benchmark.
+Furthermore, \origen exhibits superior capabilities in self-reflection and error correction, outperforming GPT-4 by 19.9\% on the benchmark designed to evaluate self-reflection capabilities.